 The street party on Saturday and Sunday combines German traditions – oompah music, Bavarian dancers, Paulaner bier and more – with Breck-style offerings including a 5k run, children’s activities and free bike parking.
 Commemorative steins each year feature a different artist and production beginning four months earlier allows travelers to sip from the real thing: each stein is manufactured and shipped from Munich, Germany.

-Like many of the country’s most popular events, Breckenridge Oktoberfest continues to grow.
+Like many of the country’s most popular events, Breckenridge Oktoberfest also known as Brecktoberfest continues to grow.
 To make things more comfortable, the party is now taking over more space on Main Street.
 The idea?
 Bring a beer garden vibe to each town block.

 “The extra room allows us to bring in more tables and chairs, which lets festival-goers sit down and relax,” said Metzger.
 “Walking through the street and sampling all the great food is part of the event, but it’s also nice to have the option to sit back and enjoy a beer with friends.”

 Those not so ready to sit back can use the weekend as a last chance to head outdoors before the snow settles in the backcountry.
 Breck’s expansive trail network transforms in autumn, sheltered by a canopy of golden leaves, with patches of brilliant aspens dotting distant mountainsides.
 Take it all in with a scenic drive, ATV outing, horseback tour, bike ride or day hike.
 And of course, top it all off with an Oktoberfest brew.